-The Company is a closed-ended investment company incorporated in England and Wales with an indefinite life and registered as an investment company under section 833 of the Companies Act.
-The Company carries on business as a REIT, investing in residential property in UK cities (excluding London).
-The Shares were first admitted to the TISE Official List on 23 September 2016.
+The Company is a newly established closed-ended investment company incorporated in England and Wales on 8 May 2017 with an indefinite life and registered as an investment company under section 833 of the Companies Act.
+The Company intends to carry on business as a REIT, subject to meeting the necessary qualifying conditions.

-The Company has been established for the purpose of delivering income and capital returns to Shareholders through investment in residential property in UK cities (excluding London).
+The Company has been established for the purpose of delivering income and capital returns to Shareholders through investment in residential property in London (and areas commutable to London).
 The Company will accordingly purchase residential property, in accordance with its investment objective.

 Bricklane Investment Services Ltd has been appointed as the Investment Adviser to the Company.
 The Investment Adviser benefits from the experience of its principals who are drawn from experts in fund management, acquisitions, property strategy and portfolio management.
-It manages the investment platform at www.bricklane.com which is one of the primary methods of marketing the Company.
+It manages the investment platform at www.bricklane.com which is anticipated to be one of the primary methods of marketing the Company.
 Alongside, it has a long-term partnership with Zoopla Property Group plc, through which it is able to access unique data sources, supporting effective property targeting, as well as relationships with its network of estate agents and developers of new homes.
 The Investment Adviser aims to use technology to drive down typical costs of acquisitions and management, as well to drive better identification of appropriate targets.